Voice of the Martyrs: Financial accountability

 The US office of The Voice of the Martyrs is organized as a 501(c)(3) nonprofit corporation and reports 95% of revenue is derived from public support.
 In 2016, 81.8% of donated funds were used towards ministry purposes, which break into the following categories: Persecution Response, Bibles to Captive Nations, Front-Line Ministry, and Fellowship & Inspiration.
 Of VOM-USA's income, 12 percent was spent on administration and 6.2 percent on fundraising.
-The ministry is now registered as a Religious Order and as such it no longer annually files form 990 with the IRS.
+The ministry is now registered as a religious order, and as such it no longer annually files form 990 with the IRS.
 VOM-USA is accredited by the Evangelical Council for Financial Accountability (ECFA), and financial information about VOM can be found on ECFA's web site.
-Audited financial statements for the past three years are also available at VOM-USA's web site.
+Audited financial statements for the past three years are also available at VOM-USA's website.

 Publications

 Each individual mission office publishes a regular newsletter for distribution in their own country.
 Each issue focuses on stories of the persecution of Christians, and offers testimonies as well as outlets for readers to get involved with persecuted Christians.
-The subscription to the 12-16 page newsletter is free.
+Subscription to the 12-16 page newsletter is free.

 Each mission also has other efforts to communicate the testimonies of persecuted Christians and stories of God's faithfulness to them.
 VOM-USA produces a weekly radio program, which is currently heard on more than 700 radio stations across the United States and has reached the top spot on iTunes "Religion and Spirituality" podcast chart.
-Missions also produce video content, including videos to promote The International Day of Prayer for the Persecuted Church, which is honored on the first Sunday in November.
+Missions also produce video content, including videos to promote “The International Day of Prayer for the Persecuted Church”every first Sunday in November.

 Controversy

-In 2012, the executive director of VOM-USA, Tom White, committed suicide after allegations of child abuse were made against him.
+In 2012, VOM-USA executive director Tom White committed suicide after allegations of child abuse were made against him.
 Within two weeks of his death, VOM-USA mailed a letter to every name on the ministry mailing list to inform readers of his suicide and the allegations that had been made.

-In 2014, Michael Wurmbrand, the son of founder Richard Wurmbrand, was fired from his position at VOM-USA's office after calling for an independent investigation into the overseas activities of Tom White.
-He was concerned that more children might have been molested.
-Michael released a statement concerning the firing which criticized the unwillingness of the board to do an investigation, the $28 million new headquarters, concerns about the criminal record background of one of the VOM-US vice presidents, and other related concerns.
+In 2014, Michael Wurmbrand, son of founder Richard Wurmbrand, was fired from his position at VOM-USA's office after calling for an independent investigation into White’s overseas activities.
+He did so out of concern more children might have been molested, and in response to his firing he released a statement which criticized the unwillingness of the Board to do an investigation, the $28 million new headquarters, the criminal record background of a VOM-USA vice presidents, and related concerns.